seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

       default-language:    Haskell2010
       build-depends:       base

-Then let's create a `stack.yaml` file in the same directory.
-The resolver field tells stack which version of GHC and your dependencies to use.
+Next let's create a [`stack.yaml`](https://github.com/commercialhaskell/stack/wiki/stack.yaml) file in the same directory.
+The resolver tells stack which version of GHC and your dependencies to use.

     flags: {}
     packages: